PoCInnovation/Workshops/software/20.Kubernetes/README.md

 To make sure your `PersistentVolumeClaim` works, we can create a document in our database through the web app.

-To do so we have to send an HTTP request to the pod contained inside our `server-deployment`.
+To do so we have to send an HTTP request to the web server.

-Once you've grabbed the full name of your pod, you need to forward the port so you can have access to it.
-The following command will link the port `3000` of your localhost to the port `3000` of the pod.
+To access the web server, you need to forward the API port.
+The following command will link the port `3000` of your localhost to the port `3000` of the `server-deployment`.

 ```
-kubectl port-forward pod/hub-deployment-5ddbdc478-68tw7 3000:3000
+kubectl port-forward deployments.apps/server-deployment 3000:3000
 ```

-You can then send a request to create a new post in the database using the following command.
+In another terminal, you can then send a request to create a new post in the database using the following command.

 ```
 curl --data '{"title":"A simple post","body":"Lorem ipsum dolor sit amet"}' -i localhost:3000/posts